Mathematics of bookmaking: Example

-Total stakes received — £120.00 and a maximum payout of £100.00 irrespective of the result.
+Total stakes received are £120.00 with a maximum payout of £100.00 irrespective of the result.
 This £20.00 profit represents a 162/3 % profit on turnover (20.00/120.00).

-In reality, bookmakers use models of reducing that are more complicated than the model of the "ideal" situation.
+In reality, bookmakers use models of reducing that are more complicated than this model of the "ideal" situation.

 Bookmaker margin in English football leagues

 Bookmaker margin in English football leagues decreased in recent years.
-The study of six large bookmakers between 2005/06 season and 2017/2018 season showed that average margin in Premier League decreased from 9% to 4%, in English Football League Championship, English Football League One, and English Football League Two from 11% to 6%, and in National League from 11% to 8%.
+A study of six large bookmakers between the 2005/06 season and 2017/2018 season showed that average margin in Premier League decreased from 9% to 4%, in English Football League Championship, English Football League One, and English Football League Two from 11% to 6%, and in National League from 11% to 8%.

 Overround on multiple bets

-When a punter (bettor) combines more than one selection in, for example, a double, treble or accumulator then the effect of the overround in the book of each selection is compounded to the detriment of the punter in terms of the financial return compared to the true odds of all of the selections winning and thus resulting in a successful bet.
+When a punter (bettor) combines more than one selection in, for example, a double, treble or accumulator bet, then the effect of the overround in the book of each selection is compounded.
+This is to the detriment of the punter in terms of the financial return compared to the true odds of all of the selections winning and thus resulting in a successful bet.

-To explain the concept in the most basic of situations an example consisting of a double made up of selecting the winner from each of two tennis matches will be looked at:
+For example, consider a double made by selecting the winners from two tennis matches:

-In Match 1 between players A and B both players are assessed to have an equal chance of winning.
+In Match 1 between players A and B, both players are assessed to have an equal chance of winning.
 The situation is the same in Match 2 between players C and D. In a fair book in each of their matches, i.e. each has a book of 100%, all players would be offered at odds of Evens (1-1).
 However, a bookmaker would probably offer odds of 5-6 (for example) on each of the two possible outcomes in each event (each tennis match).
 This results in a book for each of the tennis matches of 109.09...%, calculated by 100 × (6/11 + 6/11) i.e. 9.09% overround.

 There are four possible outcomes from combining the results from both matches: the winning pair of players could be AC, AD, BC or BD.
-As each of the outcomes for this example has been deliberately chosen to ensure that they are equally likely it can be deduced that the probability of each outcome occurring is 1/4 or 0.25 and that the fractional odds against each one occurring is 3-1.
-A bet of 100 units (for simplicity) on any of the four combinations would produce a return of 100 × (3/1 + 1) = 400 units if successful, reflecting decimal odds of 4.0.
+As each of the outcomes for this example have been deliberately chosen to ensure that they are equally likely, the probability of each outcome occurring is 1/4 or 0.25, and the fractional odds against each one occurring is 3-1.
+A bet of 100 units on any of the four combinations would produce a return of 100 × (3/1 + 1) = 400 units if successful, reflecting decimal odds of 4.0.